ioweh/weather-dashboard/README.md

 - `npm test`

-The tests also run on each push to the repository in the master branch.
+The tests also run on each push to the main branch.

 ## Live version